BhanuprakashThota/node-server/README.md

 ## OR Install Node.js the traditional way

-1. Install the lastest LTS version from the Node.js website
+1. Go to the Node.js website and follow the instructions to install.
 2. Verify installation.
 Open Powershell in your working folder and run:

 ```PowerShell